Bird strike forces JetBlue flight back to New York airport

+* Capella Education company reports fourth quarter and full year 2016 results

-NEW YORK A bird strike forced a JetBlue flight bound for Florida to make an emergency return to Westchester Airport, the airline said on Wednesday, the second such incident at a New York area airport in less than two weeks.
+NEW YORK, April 25 A bird strike forced a JetBlue flight bound for Florida to make an emergency return to Westchester Airport, the airline said on Wednesday, the second such incident at a New York area airport in less than two weeks.

 Flight 571, scheduled for a 6:45 p.m.
 EDT Tuesday departure from the West Harrison, New York airport for West Palm Beach, encountered the birds shortly after takeoff, according to a JetBlue statement.